General information about the ERASMUS+ program

 - Support for the preparation and implementation of the stay by the home university and the host university

-- Special grants for single parents or students with disabilities
+- Special grants for single parents, students with disabilities or students being the first in their family to pursue academic studies.

 In general, all students (bachelor, master, doctoral students) as well as teachers and administrators can participate in the ERASMUS+ program.
 However, a few general requirements must be met, which you can read about here.